DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-29-simplifying-how-we-show-users-how-diverse-their-candidates-are.md

 - can enter ‘prefer not to say’ for the more specific ethnic group
 - can enter more than one type of disability if they say that they are disabled

-We renamed the section ‘About this data’ to reflect the broader range of its content.
+We renamed the section to ‘About this data’, reflecting the broader range of the section’s content.

 We added a text file to the data export to contain the information in ‘About this data’.